codectl/apispec-plugins/README.rst

 ==================================
 The conceiving of this project was based on `apispec-webframeworks <https://github.com/marshmallow-code/ apispec-webframeworks>`__.
-While that project is focused on integrating web frameworks with ``APISpec``, this repository goes a step further in providing the best integration possible with the ``APISpec`` standards.
+While that project is focused on integrating web frameworks with ``APISpec``, this project goes a step further in providing the best integration possible with the ``APISpec`` standards.
 Some limitations on that project were also addressed, like:

 * a path cannot register no more than 1 single rule per endpoint;
-* support for additional libraries like ``Flask-RESTful``;
 * limited docstring spec processing;

 Tests & linting 🚥